-Along the beautiful Elk River is one of our favorite towns in Canada – Fernie, BC.
+Along the beautiful Elk River is one of our favorite towns in British Columbia – Fernie, BC.
 There are so many things to do in Fernie in both the winter and summer we are positive you will love it too!

 In the winter, it’s one of the best places in British Columbia to head.
 With fluffy white powder and some seriously steep terrain, any powder hound will be lucky to ski here.
 While in the summer, visitors can spend their days relaxing on the many lakes or hiking through ancient black cottonwood trees.
 However much time you have to explore this town, here are the best things to do in Fernie.

 Where is Fernie, BC?

 Fernie is a fantastic mountain town in southeast British Columbia.
 It’s popular with both Albertans and British Columbians due to its convenient location from Calgary, Banff, Kalispell, and Cranbrook.

 It’s well known in the ski world for its epic powder dumps in the winter, while the summer sees plenty of mountain bikers and hikers.